acidanthera/MacKernelSDK/README.md

     - In `OSMetaClass.h` due to using unsupported memory checking with older clang
     - In `kauth.h` due to KPI deprecation
     - In `net`, `netinit`, `network`, `sys` due to NKE KPI deprecation
-    - In `usb` due to USB KPI deprecation
+    - In `usb` due to USB KPI deprecation and missing overrides
     - In `OSUnserialize.h` due to `OSStringPtr` misuse